 - 1 tbsp chia seeds

-- 1/4 cup rolled oats (gluten free for G-free eaters)
+- 1/4 cup rolled oats (gluten-free for GF eaters)

 - 1/2 frozen banana (peeled before freezing)

 - optional: 1 Tbsp agave, maple syrup, or stevia for added sweetness (or honey for non-vegan)

 - Add all ingredients to a blender and let set for 5-10 minutes so the oats and chia seeds can soak.
 Then blend until smooth.

 - To thicken, add another quarter-half a frozen banana.
 To thin, add more almond milk or OJ.

 - Taste and adjust flavor as needed.
 I added a touch of agave.

 *Nutrition information is a rough estimate for 1 smoothie - half the recipe.